ZhihaoPENG-CityU/MM21---AGCN/README.md

   + python AGCN.py --name usps

 # Data
-As the limitation of Github, we share the data in [<a href="https://drive.google.com/drive/folders/1swVtlqQkLFEmu9l2QXEQS6Hmw20q0QTc?usp=sharing">here</a>].
+Due to the limitation of GitHub, we share the data in [<a href="https://drive.google.com/drive/folders/1swVtlqQkLFEmu9l2QXEQS6Hmw20q0QTc?usp=sharing">here</a>].